 News of the World (2020)

-A passing Union Army patrol instructs Kidd to take the girl to Union officials at an outpost in a town up the road.
-Kidd has little choice but to acquiesce.
-At the town, Kidd is informed that the outpost’s Bureau of Indian Affairs representative will be unavailable for three months.
-Kidd initially plans to leave Johanna in the care of friends Simon and Doris Boudlin, but accepts responsibility for returning the girl to her family in Castroville, some 400 miles away, after she recklessly tries to run away with a band of traveling Native Americans during a storm.
-In Dallas, Kidd stops at a local inn run by Ella Gannett, an old acquaintance who speaks Kiowa and learns that Johanna’s adoptive Native American family was also killed, making her “an orphan twice-over.”
+As a Union Army patrol passes by, they order Kidd to escort the girl to Union officials at an outpost up the road.
+With no other options, Kidd agrees.
+However, upon reaching the town, he is told that the outpost’s representative from the Bureau of Indian Affairs will be absent for three months.
+Originally intending to leave Johanna with Simon and Doris Boudlin, friends in the town, Kidd changes his plans when Johanna attempts to escape with a group of traveling Native Americans during a storm.
+Realizing he must take full responsibility for her well-being, Kidd decides to bring her back to her family in Castroville, a journey of approximately 400 miles.
+As they continue their travels, Kidd stops at an inn run by Ella Gannett, an old acquaintance who speaks Kiowa.
+There, he learns devastating news – Johanna’s adoptive Native American family has also been killed, making her “an orphan twice-over.”

 Date of download: 2015-11-11T17:22:34+00:00